chakrabar/chakrabar.github.io/_posts/articles/2018-03-08-sonarqube-for-dotnet.md

 #### SonarQube setup process for development

 We'll setup the infrastructure on a `Windows` system.
-They can be setup on `Linux` and `Mac OS` as well.
+They can be setup on `Linux` and `macOS` as well.
 We'll run analysis on a `.NET` project, so we'll use `SonarC#` ([SonarVB](https://www.sonarsource.com/products/codeanalyzers/sonarvbnet.html) is also available) plugin and MSBuild runner.
 Seeting up and running for other languages and project types will have a similar but slightly different setup process.

 ###### [1] Install and run the SonarQube Server